Tracing a production incident back to git commits #

 kosli log env aws-prod

-You will see more than 177 snapshots because aws-prod has moved on since this incident (it has been resolved with new commits which have created new deployments).
-To get the same output as we have you can set the interval for the command:
+At the time this tutorial was written the output of this command displayed the first page of 177 snapshots.
+You will see the first page of considerably more than 177 snapshots because aws-prod has moved on since this incident (it has been resolved with new commits which have created new deployments).
+To limit the output you can set the interval for the command:

 SNAPSHOT EVENT FLOW DEPLOYMENTS